Search Engine Optimization versus Web Design

 To stay relevant in the world of Web Design, website developers need to accept additional duties such as SEO.

-Truth be told, most web designers do not know much about search engine optimization (SEO).
+Truth be told, many web designers do not know much about search engine optimization (SEO).
 As long as the site looks great and the code works, SEO is a second thought.
 However, a professional search engine optimizer can take a beautiful website and make it findable to new viewers and potential customers.

 90 percent of all internet users will conduct a search at least once in a month.
 They will go to Google, Bing, or another major search engine and type in a product or brand name, like “Nike” or “running shoes”, and a results page will be generated.